jgourassas/corsim/README.md

 ## CORSIM Is a simple and naive  simulation of Coronary Angiographic Views and Angulations.

-### The porpuse of this software to show - Help students /  fellows-in-training to be used with coronary views
+### The purpose of this software to show - Help students /  fellows-in-training to be used with coronary views

 ### Notes